Skip to content

 For step-by-step setup instructions, see Create an Oracle Database Server Workload.

 When your application opens a connection to an Oracle database, the Aembit Agent Proxy on the same Linux VM intercepts the TNS connection through transparent steering.
-The Agent Proxy identifies the connection as an Oracle TNS protocol request, retrieves credentials from a Credential Provider: Credential Providers obtain the specific access credentials—such as API keys, OAuth tokens, or temporary cloud credentials—that Client Workloads need to authenticate to Server Workloads.Learn more, and injects them into the TNS authentication packets before forwarding the connection to the Oracle database.
+Agent Proxy identifies the connection as an Oracle TNS protocol request, retrieves credentials from a Credential Provider: Credential Providers obtain the specific access credentials—such as API keys, OAuth tokens, or temporary cloud credentials—that Client Workloads need to authenticate to Server Workloads.Learn more, and injects them into the TNS authentication packets before forwarding the connection to the Oracle database.

 AspectOracle 19cOracle 21c